E-commerce

 • Organization-level permissions: for organization roles when your structure uses a Shopify organization.

-Table: common functions and access permissions
+Table: common functions and access scopes

 Typical scope